Rise FAQ

 By including a Bulk Rise Time widget in your recipe, you can add a temperature during the bulk rise phase and Rise will adjust the schedule for you.
 Similarly, by adding a Proof Rise Time widget, Rise will adjust the proofing phase of your schedule based on temperature.
 You can also use the Rise Times utility at any time to make the calculations.
 Most recipes featured in Rise already have Bulk and Proof Rise Time widgets included with them.

 When you add a rise time widget, either bulk or proof, it takes over the schedule for the steps that make up that part of the fermentation.
-With the dough is rising you just need to take the temperature periodically and enter in the average.
+While the dough is rising you just need to take the temperature periodically and enter in the average.
 A perfect time to take the temperature is during each stretch & fold.

 For the rise time widgets to be accurate, they need to know which steps are actually included in that phase of fermentation.
 For example, the bulk fermentation phase begins when the starter is mixed in and it ends when the dough is divided and moved into containers for proofing.
 Rise makes a guess at what these steps are based on the names but if necessary you can set adjust them in the Rise Widget settings UI.